Shea butter: benefits, harm, use

 - promotes rapid recovery and healing skin;

-When is shea butter used:
+In what cases is shea butter used:

 - Stretch marks.

-- Inflammation of the skin from diapers.
+- Children's skin inflammations from diapers.

 - Psoriasis.